Lindsaybgood/World_Weather_Analysis/README.md

 ## Overview of Project

 This project’s objective is to apply analysis, visualizations, statistical skills and retrieve specific information from websites using application programing interface (API) from 2000 cities around the world.

-The expected deliverables for this project are:
+This will enhance the user interface and functionalities of the PlanMyTrip app with the following steps:
 *	Retrieve Weather Data
 *	Create a Customer Travel Destination Map
 *	Create a Travel Itinerary Map

-## Data Source Information
+## Resources
-The data source used in this project was retrieved from Open Weather website, Google gmaps and the statistical analysis was performed with Citipy Library.
+* Data source: Open Weather website, Google gmaps and the statistical analysis was performed with Citipy Library.

-## Software
-Python 3.7.6, Pandas Library, Matplotlib, Jupyter Notebook, APIs and JSON Traversals.
+* Software: Python 3.7.6, Pandas Library, Matplotlib, Jupyter Notebook, APIs and JSON Traversals.

 ## Results